What is the debt ceiling and why does Congress need to raise it?

 Showdown on Capitol Hill could cause federal government to default on debt payments, rattle markets if it isn’t resolved soon

-The clock is ticking for Congress to reach a deal to raise the federal borrowing limit, or debt ceiling, before the government runs out of money to pay its bills sometime over the next month or so.
+WASHINGTON : The clock is ticking for Congress to reach a deal to raise the federal borrowing limit, or debt ceiling, before the government runs out of money to pay its bills.

-The clock is ticking for Congress to reach a deal to raise the federal borrowing limit, or debt ceiling, before the government runs out of money to pay its bills sometime over the next month or so.
+Treasury Secretary Janet Yellen told Congress on Tuesday that the Treasury would be unable to pay all of the government’s bills if the ceiling isn’t raised by Oct.
+18.

-The ceiling was suspended in 2019 and was reinstated automatically at the beginning of August.
-Top Republicans have said they won’t help Democrats raise the limit this year, leading to a showdown in Congress that could rattle markets if it isn’t addressed soon.
+“At that point, we expect Treasury would be left with very limited resources that would be depleted quickly.
+It is uncertain whether we could continue to meet all the nation’s commitments after that date," she said.

 The ceiling was suspended in 2019 and was reinstated automatically at the beginning of August.
-Top Republicans have said they won’t help Democrats raise the limit this year, leading to a showdown in Congress that could rattle markets if it isn’t addressed soon.
+Top Republicans have said they won’t help Democrats raise the limit this year, leading to a showdown in Congress that is starting to rattle short-term money markets.

 What is the debt ceiling?